YacineAbdelouhab/FoodScan_ComputerVision/README.md

 # FoodScan Challenge

-Final project for the Deep Learning For Images course (M2 IASD Apprenticeship, Dauphine).
+Final project for the Deep Learning For Images course (M2 IASD Apprenticeship, Université Paris Dauphine – PSL).

 Goal: predict the number of calories in a dish from a single photo.
 It's a Kaggle competition: https://www.kaggle.com/competitions/m2-food-calorie-estimation